top of page

 Summary

-There were two distinct periods in Jesus's ministry: (1) Pre-Resurrection and (2) Post-Resurrection.
+There were two distinct periods in Jesus’ ministry: (1) Pre-Resurrection and (2) Post-Resurrection.
 Before His death on the cross, Jesus was God's promised Messiah to the Jews.
-After resurrection, He became the Messiah for the whole world - Precise Bible references below.
+After the resurrection, He became the Messiah for the whole world.
+Precise Bible references are provided below.

 Contents